webgpu-native/webgpu-headers/doc/articles/Multithreading.md

 - The implementation must provide the documented @ref ThreadSafety guarantees.
 - All objects must be freely usable on any thread at any time, except:
     - Where APIs are specified as being non-thread-safe, they must mutexed.
-    - The exceptions for Wasm, below.
+    - The exceptions for Wasm, below: @ref MultithreadingInWasm.
 - State must be thread-global, except where otherwise defined.
     - For example, buffer map state is thread-global, and mapped memory ranges may be used from any thread.
     - Note: Error scope state is thread-local.
 See @ref ErrorScopes.

 Native (non-Wasm) implementations **should** support multithreading.

-## In WebAssembly
+## Multithreading In WebAssembly {#MultithreadingInWasm}

 At the time of this writing, the JS WebGPU API is not multithreading-capable.
 Initial `webgpu.h` implementations will not be multithreading-capable.